eboulanger/seaConnect--dataPrep/README.md

 This script will load your vcf file, detect outlier loci using the package pcadapt and output a list of outlier loci positions that can be used to subset your vcf file

+EDIT: must run interactively to choose K for each species

 set arguments :
 $1 = input file (vcf)